 DK said the mediation meeting was “aggressive and destructive”.
 He also went on to say that the Towards Healing program was a “sham”, and he was not engaged or communicated with during the entire investigation into his case.
 DK also noted that the Marist Brothers were more concerned with their legal liability and showed a “complete lack of concern” for his emotional well-being.

 Murrin was finally jailed in 2008

 After hearing impact statements from the Daceyville victims in 2008, Judge Helen Murrell recounted Murrin’s offences one by one from a 15-page document.
 For some of the victim’s families, this was the first time they had heard details about Murin’s crimes.

-Judge Murell said Murrin’s crimes were “impulsive or opportunistic” but his position as a teacher was an aggravating factor.
+Judge Murrell said Murrin’s crimes were “impulsive or opportunistic”, but his position as a teacher was an aggravating factor.
 She also commented on the victim impact statements.

 “The victims were affected by having witnessed earlier assaults.
 They felt violated, ashamed and isolated.
 They lost self-confidence.
 Some became bullies and/or targets for bullies.
 Some developed anger management problems.